Plan Your Costa Rica Trip: Routes, Tips, and Itineraries

 Travel between destinations takes time, so don’t try to do too much.
 If you like slow travel or plan on surfing, wildlife watching, or hiking, you could stay a month and not run out of things to do.
 Less than a week?
 Stick to two or three spots.

-Yes, but petty theft is common.
+Yes, Costa Rica is safe, but petty theft is common.
 Watch your bags in San José, on buses, and at markets.
 Don’t leave valuables unattended at the beach or in rental cars.
 Stick to Uber or official taxis.

 Avoid walking alone at night in isolated areas.
 Most tourist towns are safe, but use common sense.
 If you rent a car, park in secure areas and don’t leave luggage inside.
 Violent crime is rare, but scams and opportunistic theft happen, so keep that in mind.